momentum-cohort-2018-07/lab-w7-rails-questionbox-q-aduo/Questionbox/README.md

 On the first day, your application should:

-Allow a user to create a question.
+DONE - Allow a user to create a question.
 That question should allow for several paragraphs of formattable text.
 Allow your users to use Markdown for authoring questions.
 Redcarpet is a good gem for rendering Markdown as HTML.
 This blog post may help as well.

-Allow questions to have answers.
+DONE - Allow questions to have answers.

-Allow unauthenticated users to view questions and answers.
+DONE - Allow unauthenticated users to view questions and answers.

 DONE - Have registration and login.

-Every question and every answer should be associated with a user.
+DONE - Every question and every answer should be associated with a user.

-Allow an authenticated user to create a question or answer an existing question.
+DONE - Allow an authenticated user to create a question or answer an existing question.

 A user should be able to view all their questions on a user profile page.

 Questions cannot be edited once they have been asked (note: allowing editing of unanswered questions is listed below as an extra challenge).

-A question can be deleted by its author, whether answered or unanswered.
+DONE - A question can be deleted by its author, whether answered or unanswered.
 If it is deleted, all associated answers should also be deleted.

 On the second day, your application should:

 Send an email to a user when someone posts an answer to a question.